kleung157/Strength_Training_Personal_Project/README.md

 #

-# Strength Training 2023 Personal Project
+# Strength Training

+## How To Improve Fitness Outcomes

 ![Weightlifting](./Weightlifting.png)